globalconceptsmediallc-oss/gcm-operating-system-app/docs/START_HERE.md

 Preserve backwards compatibility whenever possible.

-Recommend improvements only when supported by evidence.
+Recommend improvements only when supported by observable evidence.

 Do not introduce unnecessary complexity.

 Keep the product aligned with the Product Blueprint.

+Do not skip steps simply because they appear obvious.

 ---